XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/depositauth.md

 - Can receive XRP from [EscrowFinish transactions][] **only in the following cases**:
     - The sender of the EscrowFinish transaction is the destination of the escrow.
     - The destination of the EscrowFinish transaction has [preauthorized](#preauthorization) the sender of the EscrowFinish. _(Added by the [DepositPreauth amendment][])_
-- **Can** receive XRP or issued currencies by sending a [CheckCash][] transaction. _(Added by the [Checks amendment][].)_
+- **Can** receive XRP or tokens by sending a [CheckCash][] transaction. _(Added by the [Checks amendment][].)_
-- **Can** receive XRP or issued currencies by sending [OfferCreate transactions][].
+- **Can** receive XRP or tokens by sending [OfferCreate transactions][].
-    - If the account sends an OfferCreate transaction that is not fully executed immediately, it **can** receive the rest of the ordered XRP or issued currency later when the offer is consumed by other accounts' [Payment][] and [OfferCreate][] transactions.
+    - If the account sends an OfferCreate transaction that is not fully executed immediately, it **can** receive the rest of the ordered XRP or token later when the offer is consumed by other accounts' [Payment][] and [OfferCreate][] transactions.
-- If the account has created any trust lines without the [No Ripple flag](rippling.html) enabled, or has enabled the Default Ripple flag and issued any currency, the account **can** receive the issued currencies of those trust lines in [Payment transactions][] as a result of rippling.
+- If the account has created any trust lines without the [No Ripple flag](rippling.html) enabled, or has enabled the Default Ripple flag and issued any currency, the account **can** receive the tokens of those trust lines in [Payment transactions][] as a result of rippling.
 It cannot be the destination of those transactions.
 - In general, an account in the XRP Ledger **cannot** receive any non-XRP currencies in the XRP Ledger as long as all of the following are true.
 (This rule is not specific to the DepositAuth flag.)
     - The account has not created any trust lines with a nonzero limit.
-    - The account has not issued currency on trust lines created by others
+    - The account has not issued tokens on trust lines created by others
     - The account has not placed any offers.

 The following table summarizes whether a transaction type can deposit money with DepositAuth enabled or disabled: